alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 # Research Directions

+## Disclaimer

+When I was planning out this post, this was the section I was looking forward to and dreading the most.
+I'm excited because there are a ton of neat deep learning ideas that should be more widely known.
+I'm dreading it because I think people might see it as a canonical list of everything people in deep learning are working on.

+Let me address the latter part first.
+No, I am not going to explain what everyone in deep learning works on, because there's no way I have a complete picture, and if I did that I might as well be writing a survey paper.

+If I'm omitting your favorite subfield, I'm not doing it because I think the subfield isn't worth the time, I'm doing it because I am but one person, and I can't keep track of everything.

+## The Sliding Scale of Deep Learning Research

-**This is not going to be a complete list.** I know I've been talking about the field of deep learning a lot in this post, but in many ways neural nets are more like a tool than a field.
-When I think about the research, it divides into three broad categories: standard neural nets applied on novel problems, nonstandard
+I know I've been talking about "the field of deep learning" a lot in this post, but for many people neural nets are more like a tool than a field.
+When I think about the research, it divides into three broad categories: standard neural nets applied on novel problems, nonstandard neural nets applied on problems where standard neural nets have already been tried, and research done for the sake of pushing our expectations of what neural nets can do.

 ## "Throw a Neural Net, See If It Works"

-Sometimes, throwing a neural net at the problem just makes it work out.
+Sometimes, throwing a neural net at the problem just works.

 This kind of research happens in domains where people haven't tried using neural nets before.
 For example, computational biology for gene sequencing,